Brett-Tanner/Journal/Feb_23.md

     - [] For time slot children, should just look exactly like the printable one

 - [] Event booking rework
+    - [x] Add the relevant event price list/s to the page
     - [] When you register for time slots, it adds the registration to the invoice form in the bar at the bottom
         - [] If already registered on current invoice, slots should be outlined green and in a different section
     - [] Use current invoice if it exists/is not closed, otherwise use a new invoice